Unique sparse decomposition of low rank matrices: Theoretical Guarantees

-\end{lemma} Lemma \ref{lem:NegativeCurR2} implies that any critical point in $R_2$ is a saddle point that can be escaped by negative curvature.
-Hence there is no local solution to (\ref{obj_pop}) in the region $R_2$. \end{enumerate}
+\end{lemma} Lemma \ref{lem:NegativeCurR2} implies that any point in $R_2(C_{\star})$ has at least one direction with negative curvature hence can be escaped by any second-order algorithm.
+Consequently, there is no local solution to (\ref{obj_pop}) in the region $R_2(C_{\star})$. \end{enumerate}

 Theorem \ref{thm:obj_pop} thus follows from Lemma \ref{lem_R1} and Lemma \ref{lem:NegativeCurR2}, provided that